Kinfe123/better-auth-nextjs-mongoose/README.md

 # Better Auth Starter with Next.js and MongoDB

-A complete authentication solution using Better Auth, Next.js, and Prisma.
+A complete authentication solution using Better Auth, Next.js, and MongoDB.

 ## Features